DrFrankenstein/Console-Docs/docs/getconsolecp.md

 Remarks
 -------

 A code page maps 256 character codes to individual characters.
 Different code pages include different special characters, typically customized for a language or a group of languages.
-To retrieve more information about a code page, including it's name, see the [**GetCPInfoEx**](https://msdn.microsoft.com/library/windows/desktop/dd318081) function.
+To retrieve more information about a code page, including its name, see the [**GetCPInfoEx**](https://msdn.microsoft.com/library/windows/desktop/dd318081) function.

 To set a console's input code page, use the [**SetConsoleCP**](setconsolecp.md) function.
 To set and query a console's output code page, use the [**SetConsoleOutputCP**](setconsoleoutputcp.md) and [**GetConsoleOutputCP**](getconsoleoutputcp.md) functions.